ChayoteJarocho/Electronics/shelf_lights/README.md

 |-|-|
 |![Lights off](off.jpg) | ![Lights on](on.jpg) |

+The lights can be turned off or on through a webpage in the local network.

-The ESP8266 module has a small webpage that looks like this:
+The page looks like this:

 ![Webpage](webpage.png) |